 Sören Schenke earned his BSc and MSc degree in Naval Architecture and Ocean Engineering at Hamburg University of Technology (TUHH) in 2015.
 As a student research assistant at the Institute of Fluid Dynamics and Ship Theory at TUHH and as intern at the Fluid Engineering department of DNV GL Hamburg, he developed a strong focus on propeller theory and related computational methods.
 In the scope of his MSc project he coupled a steady state OpenFOAM RANS solver to a Boundary Element Method (BEM) to enable for fast prediction of propulsion efficiency for hull-propeller systems.
-His current PhD project at Delft University of Technology aims at the numerical assessment of surface erosion on marine propellers, rudders and hydraulic turbines due to cavitating flows, using multiphase LES.
+His current PhD project at Delft University of Technology is on the development of numerical models that can assess the risk of surface erosion caused by cavitating flows in technical devices such as marine propellers.
 See full CV.

-Maxwell Brunhart graduated from Portland State University (Oregon) in 2011 with a BSc in mechanical engineering.
-He worked then for Applied Materials as a Customer Engineer for Intel’s R&D sector.
-During this time he oversaw and contributed to the installation and continued improvement within the gapfill and curing divisions of the semiconductor fabrication plants in Oregon.
-He obtained his MSc in mechanical engineering in 2015 from the University of Leeds (England).
+Maxwell Brunhart is a PhD researcher with Delphi Technologies and City, University of London.
+His main interest is in fluid dynamics, specifically with cavitation characteristics and erosion in automotive components.
+He is working on the CaFE project which is part of Horizon 2020 and is financed by the EU.
+He received his BSc in Mechanical Engineering from Portland State University in the U.S. He then worked for Applied Materials as a Customer Engineer for Intel’s R&D sector.
+During this time he oversaw and contributed to the installation and continued improvement within the semiconductor fabrication plant in Oregon.
+He later obtained his MSc with distinction in 2015 from the University of Leeds.
 See full CV.

 MG Mithun completed his undergraduate degree in Aero-Mechanical from Aeronautical Society of India in 2010.
 He also holds a Master degree in Mechanical Engineering from Indian Institute of Technology Madras, India in 2013 with specialization in CFD.
 His masters thesis was broadly on numerical simulation of bluff body aero/hydro dynamics.
 After completing his masters degree, he worked as a CFD Engineer for Eaton Corporation for 2 years.
 He was responsible for the flow and thermal analysis of aero/automotive components.
 He has about one year of experience in numerical modelling of cavitation in fuel pumps and valves.
 His areas of research interest are Multiphase flows and FSI.
 See full CV.